Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Using local variable syntax

-Java 11 has support for using local variable syntax in lambda parameters.
-The function can be used to apply modifiers to local variables, for example, to define an annotation.
+Java 11 provides support for using local variable syntax in lambda parameters.
+This can be used to apply modifiers to local variables, for example to define an annotation.

 Code - Using Local Variable Syntax in Java SE 11